NeoGeographyToolkit/StereoPipeline/docs/examples/aster.rst

 Using the CSM model
 ^^^^^^^^^^^^^^^^^^^

-An ASTER camera model consists of a sequence of satellite position samples and a set of camera directions, sampled at about a dozen image rows and columns.
+An ASTER camera model consists of a sequence of satellite position samples and a set of camera directions (sight vectors, in world coordinates), sampled at about a dozen image rows and columns.
 Interpolation is used in-between.

 ASP can, in addition, fit a CSM linescan model (:numref:`csm`) on-the-fly to the ASTER model.
 This has the advantage that instead of a set of directions on a grid, there is one camera orientation at each satellite position sample.
-This will be used to solve for jitter in ASTER cameras (:numref:`jitter_aster`).
+These will be used to solve for jitter in ASTER cameras (:numref:`jitter_aster`).

 This functionality can be turned on with the option ``--aster-use-csm`` in stereo, bundle adjustment, mapprojection, and ``cam_test`` (:numref:`cam_test`).
-This option is implicitly assumed when solving for jitter as that tool only works with CSM cameras.
+This option is implicitly assumed when solving for jitter, as that tool only works with CSM cameras.

+The CSM model is produced by optimizing the optical center, focal length, and camera orientations, to fit best the provided ASTER sight vectors.
+No ground information is used, or stereo pair knowledge.
+The satellite positions do not change.
+This model results in a triangulated surface that is different by about 2 m vertically from the one obtained with the original cameras, but this is very small given the ground sample distance of 15 meters, and is not noticeable when taking the difference with a prior terrain model.

 The ``cam_test`` documentation also describes how to compare the existing ASTER and new CSM-based implementations.